ronnross/lambda-calc-talk/README.md

 It consist of a head `λa` and a body `a+1`.
 A variable named in the head is the parameter and binds to instances of that var in the body. `a` is said to be bound.
 Body always returns.

 `a` is not semantically meaningful except in its role in that this single expression.
+This is called *alpha equivalence*

 ## Practice